daniellionel01/glaze/glaze_basecoat/README.md

 ### Option 2: CDN (no bundler)

 If you are not bundling JavaScript, include Lucide via CDN and call `lucide.createIcons()`.
-Lucide recommends pinning a specific version instead of using `@latest`.

 ```gleam
 import glaze_basecoat/icon